When Selenium cannot launch Chrome, the first thing to do is check the ChromeDriver version.

 1. Detect the Installed Chrome Version

-paths = [
+commands = [

 ]

-for cmd in paths:
+for command in commands:

 try:

-output = subprocess.check_output([cmd, "--version"]).decode().strip()
+output = subprocess.check_output([command, "--version"]).decode().strip()

-match = re.search(r'[\d\.]+', output)
+match = re.search(r"[\d.]+", output)

 if match: